enableiot/iotanalytics-installer/README.md

 If you decide to do it later or you'd like to deploy another space with the same configuration of IoT Analytics, you can execute ./installer.sh CONFIGURATION_FILE

-Before executing the installer, make sure that you are logged in on Cloud Foundry with command:
+Before executing the installer, make sure that you are logged into Trusted Analytics Platform with command:
 ```
 cf login
 ```